matheus23/irreactive.com/content/declarative-apis.md

   alt="All Expression Blocks one by one" width="362px"
 >
 All different expression types imagined as Lego bricks, one by one.
-Round bricks are of type stencil, pointy bricks pictures and half-circle connectors are for lists.
+Round bricks are of type stencil, pointy bricks of type picture and half-circle connectors are for lists.
 </ImgCaptioned>

-And I think this trick is very effective at creating intuition for types, so I'm using it here.
+And I think this trick is very effective at creating an intuition for types, so I'm using it here.
 You can clearly see how a `circle` expression could not fit cleanly into a `moveTo` expression, but into an `outlined` expression.

+So, going back to our original example, we have two important types at play:
+* **Stencil**s: Something like `circle 20` is a stencil, something that doesn't yet have a defined color or exact shape (filled or outlined or with a pattern?).
+* **Picture**s: Something that's visually defined and could be rendered to screen immediately.

-So, going back to our original example: If we disable `filled`, we plug `rectangle 50 30` into a `moveTo`, which can't handle that. `rectangle 50 30` has type `Stencil`, which can be thought of a blueprint of what's to be rendered, without color or outlines.
-This can then be transformed into a `Picture` by a call to `filled` or `outlined`.
-But `moveTo` can't handle moving Stencils.
+Therefore, if we disable `filled`, we plug `rectangle 50 30` into a `moveTo`, which can't handle that. `rectangle 50 30` has type `Stencil`, but `moveTo` can't handle moving `Stencil`s, it expects `Picture`s.

 <ImgCaptioned
   id="expression-blocks-dont-fit"